jacobkogut/jacobkogut/README.md

 I'm a Software Engineering student at McGill University (Minor in Aerospace Engineering) passionate about **low-latency systems**, **embedded development**, and **aerospace software**.

-I’ve built everything from **latency-sensitive trading infrastructure** to **mission control systems for rockets**, and I love tackling performance-critical problems — whether that’s squeezing microseconds out of a C++ hot path or pushing telemetry sampling rates to the limit.
+I’ve built everything from **latency-sensitive trading infrastructure** to **mission control systems for rockets**, and I love tackling performance-critical problems, whether that’s squeezing microseconds out of a C++ hot path or pushing telemetry sampling rates to the limit.

 💻 **Current interests:**
 - Modern C++ & systems programming